mbivert/zm/DONE.md

 # Entries

+## medium @better-modules
+	2024-07-27: This has been implemented with relative success.
+There are a few clumsy bits, but we can now access the modules from the JS console, got rid of the require() dependencies, and FWIW, sped up noticibly the full.js generation.

+	We can't directly refer to ES6 modules from the dev console, which is annoying to test some code on the fly.

+	Here's an alternative; the main issue would be the typing annotations:

+		var Module = {};
+		(function() {
+		Module.var = value;
+		Module.set = function() {
+		};
+		// basically, module content here.
+		})()

+	Or:

+		var Module = (function() {
+			return {
+				...
+			};
+		})();

+	Also, do we need to minify the code?

 ## medium @multidec-per-table @multidec-merge @multidec-patch
 	We now can have multiple decomposition tables; code also support to various degree the ability to have multiple decomposition in